bigeasy/register/README.md

 meaningful with that URL, we need to parse it &mdash; we need to split it up into it's component parts.

-Regsiter will save us a step and give us a parsed `url` if we request it.
+Register will save us a step and give us a parsed `url` if we request it.
 We request a parsed url simply by adding the parameter `url` to our handler function.